-Our Water Use Performance Report shows how water is allocated and used to recover oil, gas, and oil sands resources.
-This annual report is part of our larger Industry Performance Program, which measures, evaluates, and reports on the energy development activities that we regulate.
-Our 2017 version of this report now includes water use data by company for oil sands mining and in situ operations.
+Our Alberta Water Use Performance Report shows how water is allocated and used to recover oil, gas, and oil sands resources.
+This annual report is part of our larger industry performance program, which measures, evaluates, and reports on the energy development activities that we regulate.

 Our report provides information about water allocation and use for four oil and gas extraction technologies: